erpc-io/eRPC/README.md

  * The correctness of this reasoning depends on restrictions on the request handler and continuation functions.
 These functions can only enqueue requests and responses, but cannot invoke the event loop.
-The event loop can modify RX ring memory, which is unsafe if the buffer ownership has been passed to the application.
+The event loop can modify RX ring memory, which is unsafe if a fake buffer's ownership has been passed to the application.
- * At client:
-   * Request MsgBuffers are owned/allocated by apps and are never freed by eRPC.
-     The client temporarily loses ownership of the request MsgBuffer until the continuation for the request is invoked.
-During this time, the client may not modify the request MsgBuffer.
+ * The two interesting cases first:
+   * Request MsgBuffer ownership at server: The request handler loses ownership of the request MsgBuffer when it returns, at which point eRPC frees it.
-   * Response MsgBuffers are buried when the continuation invokes `release_response()`.
+   * Response MsgBuffer ownership at client: The response MsgBuffer is buried when the continuation invokes `release_response()`.
 A continuation must invoke `release_response()` before returning.
- * At server:
+This is required required so that the continuation can enqueue more requests before returning.
+ * The two less interesting cases:
-   * The request handler permanently loses ownership of the request MsgBuffer when it returns, at which point eRPC may free it.
+   * Request MsgBuffer ownership at client: Request MsgBuffers are owned and allocated by apps and are never freed by eRPC.
+The client temporarily loses ownership of the request MsgBuffer until the continuation for the request is invoked, at which point it is no longer needed for retransmission.
-    * For foreground handlers, eRPC frees the request MsgBuffer when the handler returns.
-    * For background handlers, the buffer is freed when the user calls `enqueue_response()`.
-This is because the background threads don't have access to the Rpc's MsgBuffer burying functions.
-   * The request handler permanently loses ownership of the response MsgBuffer when it calls `enqueue_response()`. eRPC will free it when the response is no longer needed for retransmission.
+   * Response MsgBuffer ownership at server: The request handler loses ownership of the response MsgBuffer when it calls `enqueue_response()`. eRPC will free it when the response is no longer needed for retransmission.

 ## Short-term TODOs
  * Re-enable large messages for `test_req_in_req_func`